List of Pirates of the Caribbean characters: BlackbeardBlackbeard, portrayed by Ian McShane, appears in Pirates of the Caribbean: On Stranger Tides, and in the 2011 revamp of the original attraction.

-Blackbeard's history prior to On Stranger Tides is slightly different from in real-world history.
-He is still alive in 1750, though the story about his death at the battle of Ocracoke Inlet in 1718 is still well known in the Caribbean.
+Based on the historical figure and notorious pirate of the same name, Blackbeard originally appeared in "The Buccaneer's Heart" comic, where Will Turner and Jack Sparrow release the ghostly spirits of the Caribbean's most notorious swashbucklers, from Disney Adventures magazine in 2004.
+A still-living Blackbeard ended up being developed as a key story element retained from the novel On Stranger Tides by Tim Powers, from which the fourth film drew inspiration.
+Among the references to the book, Blackbeard is a brujo.
+The history prior to On Stranger Tides is also slightly different from real-world history, with Blackbeard's history being considered legend.
+Blackbeard is still alive by 1750, though the story about his death at the battle of Ocracoke Inlet in 1718 is still well known in the Caribbean.
 As stated by Jack Sparrow, people believe that Blackbeard was beheaded, and that his headless body swam three times around his ship before climbing back on board.